Jalen Royals

 Jalen Royals (born February 18, 2003) is an American professional football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Georgia Military Bulldogs and Utah State Aggies.
 Royals was selected by the Chiefs in the fourth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Royals attended Hillgrove High School in Powder Springs, Georgia, where he lettered in football, basketball and track & field.
-As a senior, he had 26 catches for 455 yards and four touchdowns.
-Royals committed to play college football at Georgia Military College.
+As a senior, Royals had 26 receptions for 455 yards and four touchdowns.
+He committed to play college football at Georgia Military College.

 College career

 Georgia Military

 As a freshman in 2021, Royals recorded seven catches for 92 yards and two touchdowns in 11 games played.
 After the season, Royals transferred to Utah State.

 Utah State

 In 2022, Royals played 12 games and made his first career start against Boise State but did not record any stats during the season.

-In 2023, he played all 12 games and made 68 catches for 1,023 yards and 15 touchdowns, averaging 15.0 yards per catch.
-Royals was ranked second on the team in receptions.
-His 15 touchdown receptions set a new single-season school record.
-He was named to the Biletnikoff Award watchlist, as well as the first-team Mountain West Conference.
-During the 2024 season, Royals caught 55 passes for 834 yards and 6 touchdowns.
+In 2023, Royals played all 12 games and recorded 68 receptions for 1,023 yards and 15 touchdowns, averaging 15.0 yards per catch.
+He was ranked second on the team in receptions, and his 15 touchdown receptions set a new single-season school record.
+Royals was named to the Biletnikoff Award watchlist, as well as the first-team Mountain West Conference.

+During the 2024 season, Royals had 55 receptions for 834 yards and six touchdowns.